 The Sapsuk Camp is located 16 miles north-west of Nelson Lagoon on the banks of the Sapsuk River.
 Access to the camp is only available via jet boat, a scenic 50-minute upriver ride.
-With just 6 anglers each week the camp has an intimate feel that was as much part of the ethos and concept behind the camp as was access to the fantastic fishing.
-This is reflected to an equal measure on the river.
+With just 6 anglers each week the camp has an intimate feel that was as much part of the ethos and concept behind the camp, as was access to the fantastic fishing.

 The camp is located on a high bluff looking over the river.
-The two home pools are some of the most productive on the river giving anglers the perfect opportunity to take advantage of the virtual 24hr daylight.
-The camp has a great shower house (with endless hot water), kitchen / dining tent, a lounge tent and 2 guest tents (one of the tents is divided by a wall providing 2 distinct sleeping areas with a pair of beds in each.
+There is excellent access to the 'home pools' which some of the most productive on the river, giving anglers the perfect opportunity to take advantage of the virtual 24hr daylight.
+The camp has a great shower house (with endless hot water), kitchen/dining tent, a lounge tent and 4 guest tents with a twin pair of beds in each.
 Wood floors and walkways connect them all.
 Above all the camp has mesmeric views towards Mount Dana and Pavlov, an active volcano.

 Chinook (King) Salmon